GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This will display a summary of the command line actions and options.

+.. cmdoption:: --opt LEVEL

+    When used with the :option:`build` action this specifies the level of optimisation performed when freezing Python source files:

+    0 - no optimisation is done

+    1 - ``assert`` statements are removed

+    2 - ``assert`` statements and docstrings are removed.

+    The default is ``2``.

 .. cmdoption:: --output OUTPUT

     When used with the :option:`build` action this specifies the name of the